quicwg/base-drafts/draft-ietf-quic-transport.md

 version negotiation occurred but it would have selected a different version based on the value of the supported_versions list.

-The position and size of the version validation fields in the transport parameters MUST NOT change between different versions of QUIC.
-If a version of QUIC needs to define a new format for transport parameters, it MUST define and use a new TLS extension rather than redefine the layout of the existing extension.
-Confusion about the format of transport pararameters, especially the version negotiation fields, could lead to version downgrade attacks.
+When an endpoint accepts multiple QUIC versions, it can potentially interpret transport parameters as they are defined by any of the QUIC versions it supports.
+Since the QUIC protocol relies on transport parameters for authenticating the version, the position and the format of the version fields in transport parameters MUST be consistent across all QUIC versions supported by the client.
+If a version of QUIC needs to define a new format for transport parameters, it MUST define and use a new TLS extension for transport parameters rather than redefining the layout of the existing extension.

 ## Stateless Retries {#stateless-retry}